 HOW THE NCLA OPERATES

-The NCLA board of directors is comprised of six representatives from each of the three participating chambers of commerce, plus the chamber executives and president of the three chambers for a total membership of 23.
+The NCLA board of directors is comprised of six representatives from each of the three participating chambers of commerce, plus the chamber CEOs and the CEOs of the two economic development corporations for a total board of 23 directors.

 The NCLA’s priority agenda evolves from year to year to reflect the northern Colorado business community’s top concerns and the changing dynamic of the business and political climate.